astral-sh/uv/STYLE.md

 1. Use periods at the end of all sentences, including lists unless they enumerate single items.
 1. Avoid language that patronizes the reader, e.g., "simply do this".
 1. Only refer to "the user" in internal or contributor documentation.
+1. Avoid "we" in favor of "uv" or imperative language.

 ### Sections